danielsmaxwell/intro_to_r/README.md

+# intro_to_r
-# Code and RMarkdown worksheets for my Introduction to R course.
+Code and RMarkdown worksheets for the Introduction to R course.